 The Earthshot Prize recognises “Protect and Restore Nature” as one of its five Earthshot aims, citing that “by 2030 we choose to ensure that the natural world is growing, not shrinking, on our planet”.

 The safari industry, of course, relies completely on the protection of natural spaces where wildlife can thrive.
 Many of the partners we work with in safari Africa are some of the world’s pioneers in conservation, with eco-tourism existing only as a means to protect wilderness areas.
-Healthy ecosystems are also all part of carbon picture – grassland and forests are important carbon sinks and Africa holds some of the most richly biodiverse ecosystems in the world.
+Healthy ecosystems are also all part of the carbon picture – grassland and forests are important carbon sinks and Africa holds some of the most richly biodiverse ecosystems in the world.
 Investing in nature is urgently needed and conservation fees and levies paid by those that travel on safari are an effective way to achieve conservation goals.
 If we were to stop travelling to Africa’s safari destinations, there would be a major shortfall in the revenue needed to maintain protected wilderness areas, carry out vital research and field anti-poaching measures.
 Read more about just some of the amazing conservation work being carried out in safari Africa in our blog which celebrated Earth Day earlier this year.

 Impact on local communities

 Key to successful conservation is engaging local communities and ensuring they see value in protecting nature.
 Safari tourism operates in areas where communities struggle to have access to basic needs such as clean water, medical facilities and education.
 It also operates in areas where conflict between communities and wildlife poses a significant threat and can mean loss of livelihood and life.
 While most safari camps and lodges employ from their local community, many businesses have a philanthropic arm which reaches far beyond providing employment.
-From school feeding programs, building medical clinics, sponsoring teacher’s salaries to establishing local enterprises and providing skills training and female leadership opportunities, many of our partners in Africa support broader community upliftment.
+From school feeding programs, building medical clinics and sponsoring the salaries of teachers, to establishing local enterprises and providing skills training and female leadership opportunities, many of our partners in Africa support broader community upliftment.
 Made possible because of safari tourism.

 Climate Justice